Sydney Gay and Lesbian Mardi Gras: Support

 The Sydney Gay and Lesbian Mardi Gras is regarded internationally as one of the world's biggest and best LGBTQI marches and festivals, and has been described as an "absolute once-in-a-lifetime must for every travelling gay man".
 Mardi Gras is featured in the programmes of tour operators which target the gay market.

 In the 2000s the Mardi Gras organisation struck financial trouble, and collapsed.
 This was attributed at the time to poor financial management and a downturn in international tourism following the attack on the World Trade Center in New York City, while another explanation was given as Australia's ongoing public liability crisis, which has seen massive insurance premiums impose a significant burden on community and public events, if not preventing them.
 As a consequence of the impending collapse of the organisation, there was a groundswell of concern and support within Sydney's LGBTQI communities for the continuation of the work and events of Mardi Gras.
 A series of crisis meetings culminated in the creation of a reformed organisation "New Mardi Gras" being formed to continue the Parade, the Festival & the Party.

 In 2008, it was announced that the Government of New South Wales would provide funding for Mardi Gras as it had become part of the state's Master Events Calendar.
 Limited funds have also been sourced from the Sleaze Ball party held in Sydney towards the end of the year.
 Mardi Gras still receives significant public support and the event now receives some limited government funding.

+In February 2013 a temporary rainbow crossing was installed between the southern and northern ends of Taylor Square on Oxford st by City of Sydney Council as part of Mardi Gras's 35th anniversary celebrations.
+The crossing was inspired by two rainbow crossings that were created in time for the 2012 LA Pride Parade and were located alongside the LA Pride Parade route on Santa Monica Boulevard, West Hollywood.

-In 2013, a temporary rainbow crossing was created by City of Sydney Council as part of the 35th anniversary celebrations.
-The rainbow crossing proved popular with tourists and when it was removed as part of a condition with Roads & Maritime Services when the rainbow crossing was built, DIY rainbow crossings, emerged and was picked up by the local and international media.
-In 2018 the rainbow crossing was reinstated.
+In April 2013 the crossing was removed as part of a condition with Roads & Maritime Services when the rainbow crossing was built.
+The crossing had been popular with tourists and local residents and soon after it was removed the DIY rainbow crossings movement emerged and was picked up on by the local and international media.

+In 2019 a new permanent rainbow crossing was installed at the southern end of Taylor Square and this was updated in 2024 to include the progress pride flag.
+In 2025 a second permanent rainbow crossing with the progress pride flag was installed at the northern end of Taylor Square.

+In 2026, the CEO decided to cancel the official after-party following large deficits for the organisation.